-The first kidney-shaped swimming pool was designed by eminent landscape architect Thomas Church in 1948 for the Donnell family's Midcentury Modern home in Sonoma, California.
+The first kidney-shaped swimming pool was designed by landscape architect Thomas Church with landscape architect Lawrence Halprin in 1948 for the Donnell family's Midcentury Modern home in Sonoma, California.
 Up until that time, most swimming pools were rectilinear in shape, for a straightforward lap-swimming experience.
 Church's biomorphic design was photographed for many magazines, making the kidney shape a popular choice for residential swimming pools.

 It's pretty obvious: a figure-8-shaped pool resembles the number 8, with round or circular shapes on the ends and a narrower area in the middle, like an hourglass.
 The ends of this type of pool do not have to be the exact same size—one can be larger than the other.

 A group of natural figure-8-shaped pools is at Sydney's Royal National Park in Australia.
 The Figure Eight Pools are located in the southern portion of the park, near Burning Palms Beach.
 The pools form near-perfect figure 8's on the coastal rock shelf.
 Although the platform and pools are hazardous to visit, pictures on social media have made the destination extremely popular.
 The site is safest to visit during low tide, but even then, there aren't any lifeguards to make rescues or ensure safety.Continue to 5 of 9 below.

 05 of 09